Kelvenmanuel/unit-2-project-KelvenDKaiManuel-/README.md

 ```
 -------------------------------------------------------------------------
+### Binary to English
-### this is the code that we use to communicate in Arduino Binary to English
+this is the code that we use to communicate in Arduino Binary to English.
+With this one of the station (Moon) will recieve a message in binary and the program will tranlate it in english making the communication easy and possible.
 ```.sh
 Binary to English code - Alex